Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic derivation: Phase coexistence in t QSAPs

-In this Section we derive theoretical predictions for phase coexistence in tQSAPs (with Ornstein--Uhlenbeck orientation dynamics).
+In this section we derive theoretical predictions for phase coexistence in tQSAPs (with Ornstein--Uhlenbeck orientation dynamics).
 We then compare these to direct numerical simulations of the particle model.
-The theoretical results in this Section are obtained by applying the results of Sec.~\ref{sec:ofour_framework} to the MS-$\ofour$ and DD-$\ofour$ theories for tQSAPs, as derived in Eqs.~\eqref{eq:o4-coeffs_dimful}.
+The theoretical results in this section are obtained by applying the results of Sec.~\ref{sec:ofour_framework} to the MS-$\ofour$ and DD-$\ofour$ theories for tQSAPs, as derived in Eqs.~\eqref{eq:o4-coeffs_dimful}.

-We first discuss in Sec.~\ref{sec:qsap_dimensionless} the four non-dimensional parameters of microscopic tQSAPs; then, in Sec.~\ref{sec:qsap_theory} and Sec.~\ref{sec:qsap_theory_tensions} we respectively show how the predictions for binodals and interfacial tensions obtained from DD-$\ofour$ differ from those obtained from MS-$\ofour$.
-We will show that MS-$\ofour$ theory also predicts novel qualitative phenomenology, absent in DD-$\ofour$.
-This includes the emergence of re-entrant phase separation at small translational diffusivity and the dependence of the binodals and Ostwald tensions on the QS length scale $\gamma$ (defined in Eq.~\eqref{eq:gamma} above).
+We first discuss in Sec.~\ref{sec:qsap_dimensionless} the four nondimensional parameters of microscopic tQSAPs; then, in Secs.~\ref{sec:qsap_theory} Sec.~\ref{sec:qsap_theory_tensions} we show, respectively, how the predictions for binodals and interfacial tensions obtained from DD-$\ofour$ differ from those obtained from MS-$\ofour$.
+We will show that MS-$\ofour$ theory also predicts distinctive qualitative phenomenology, absent in DD-$\ofour$.
+This includes the emergence of reentrant phase separation at small translational diffusivity and the dependence of the binodals and Ostwald tensions on the QS length scale $\gamma$ (defined in Eq.~\eqref{eq:gamma} above).

 In Sec.~\ref{sec:qsap_sim}, we compare these theoretical predictions with particle simulations.
-We confirm the accuracy of MS-$\ofour$ in and around its formal range of validity for both the binodals and the interfacial tensions, and show that phase separation is indeed re-entrant at small translational diffusion, as predicted by MS-$\ofour$ but missed by the DD approximation.
+We confirm the accuracy of MS-$\ofour$ in and around its formal range of validity for both the binodals and the interfacial tensions, and show that phase separation is indeed reentrant at small translational diffusion, as predicted by MS-$\ofour$ but missed by the DD approximation.
 In App.~\ref{app:all_details} we discuss further theoretical predictions obtained from DD-$\ofour$ and MS-$\ofour$ theories.